Summary: Anti-slavery Ideas; Abolitionist Movements in the Atlantic World; Anglo-Spanish Diplomatic and Cultural Relations; History of Ideas.

 "Compromiso plural": hacia un nuevo modelo de gobernanza universitario, basado en la responsabilidad cívica e institucional", University of Cantabria, IV Interuniversity Meeting of Students for the Study of the European Higher Education Area, Santander, April 2011.

-Scholarships, Internships, External Funding and Collaborations
+Scholarships, Internships, External Funding and Outreach

 WRoCAH Associate Award, White Rose College of Arts and Humanities (WRoCAH) (October 2017).